Brewing Beer with Deep Norwegian Roots

 Blending innovation with tradition has led Torkjel to explore an ambitious new venture: sake production in Setesdal!

 With a Japanese wife and years spent in Japan, Torkjel has a deep connection to the country.
 He traveled there to learn the ancient art of brewing sake, the rice-based alcoholic beverage rooted in Japanese culture.
-Sake is enjoyed worldwide and is seen as a versatile drink that pairs well with many cuisines, not just Japanese food.
+Sake is enjoyed worldwide and is seen as a versatile drink that pairs well with many cuisines, from fine dining to casual meals.

 Bygland Brewery now plans to become the only sake producer in all of Scandinavia.